samthor/https-forward/README.md

 (Watch [a video about https-forward](https://www.youtube.com/watch?v=CL0fC1hD54M)!)

 Provides a forwarding HTTPS server which transparently fetches and caches certificates [via Let's Encrypt](https://godoc.org/golang.org/x/crypto/acme/autocert).
-This must run on 443 and 80 (HTTP just forwards to https://) and can't coexist with any other web server on your machine.
+This must run on 443 and 80 (http:// just forwards to https://, no forwarding happens unencrypted) and can't coexist with any other web server on your machine.

-This is a bit like a forwarding SSH reverse proxy for services that can be seen by the machine you're running https-forward on.

 ## Why

-This is so you can host random and long-lived services publicly on the internet—perfect for _other_ services which don't care about certificates or HTTPS at all, and might be provided by Node or Go on a random high port (e.g., some dumb service running on `localhost:8080`).
+This is so you can host random and long-lived services publicly on the internet—perfect for _other_ services which are served on http://, don't care about certificates or HTTPS at all, and might be provided by Node or Go on a random high port (e.g., some dumb service running on `localhost:8080`).

 **Note!** This doesn't magic up domain names.
 You would use this service only if you're able to point DNS records to the IP address of a machine you're running this on, and that the machine is able to handle incoming requests on port 443 and 80 (e.g., on a home network, you'd have to set up port forwarding on your router).

 ## Install

-You should probably install this via [Snap](https://snapcraft.io/https-forward) if you're using Ubuntu or something like it.
+⚠️ You should probably install this via [Snap](https://snapcraft.io/https-forward) if you're using Ubuntu or something like it.

 Otherwise, you can build the Go binary and see `--help` for flags.
 You _should_ restrict the binary's permissions or run it as `nobody` with a `setcap` configuration that lets it listen on low ports.